diaspora/diaspora/README.md

 http://www.mongodb.org/display/DOCS/Ubuntu+and+Debian+packages

-For Lucid, add the following line to your /etc/apt/sources.list:
+For Lucid, add the following line to your /etc/apt/sources.list (for other distros, see http://www.mongodb.org/display/DOCS/Ubuntu+and+Debian+packages):

 		deb http://downloads.mongodb.org/distros/ubuntu 10.4 10gen